Anthony Caro: Exhibitions

 Since the 1950s, Caro's work has been shown in museums and galleries worldwide.

 His first solo exhibition was at the Galleria del Naviglio in Milan in 1956, and his first solo show in London was at the Gimpel Fils Gallery the next year.
 Another solo show was a pivotal exhibition at the Whitechapel Art Gallery in 1963.
 In 1967 Caro began exhibiting regularly with Kasmin in London, and in 1969, he began showing with André Emmerich in New York.
 In the same year he showed at the São Paulo Biennale with John Hoyland.

 In 2004, to honour his 80th birthday, Tate Britain and Kenwood House held exhibitions of his work.
-Therein at his 1967 premier showing at the Kasmin gallery, included in the works exhibited was thid seminal multi-piece painted steel sculpture Prairie which employs visual illusionisn.
-Of this sculpture the American art historian Michael Fried reviei g the exhibition in ArtForum said that ..."I believe that Prairie is a masterpiece, one of the great works of modern art, a touchstone for future sculpture"...
+Therein at his 1967 premier showing at the Kasmin gallery, included in the works exhibited was the seminal multi-piece painted steel sculpture Prairie which employs visual illusionism.
+Of this sculpture the American art historian Michael Fried reviewing the exhibition in ArtForum said that ..."I believe that Prairie is a masterpiece, one of the great works of modern art, a touchstone for future sculpture"...

 Caro's museum exhibitions include "Anthony Caro: A Retrospective" at the Museum of Modern Art, New York (1975, travelled to Walker Art Center, Minneapolis, Museum of Fine Arts, Houston, and Museum of Fine Arts, Boston); "Anthony Caro", Museum of Contemporary Art, Tokyo (1995); "Anthony Caro", Tate Britain, London (2005); three museums in Pas-de-Calais, France (2008), to accompany the opening of his Chapel of Light at Bourbourg; and "Anthony Caro on the Roof", Metropolitan Museum of Art, New York (2011).
 In 2012 the Yale Center for British Art presented "Caro: Close Up".

 From 1 June to 27 October 2013 in connection with the 55th Venice Biennale, he exhibited at the Museo Correr, Venice, Italy.
 The exhibit was on at the time of his death.

+Art market

+Caro highest selling sculpture in the art market was Sculpture Two (1962), who sold by £1.4 million ($2.45 million) at Sotheby's London, in February 2006.

 Recognition

 Caro was appointed Commander of the Order of the British Empire (CBE) in the 1969 New Year Honours.
 He was knighted in the 1987 Birthday Honours and received the Order of Merit in May 2000.
+He also was appointed Commandeur des Arts et des Lettres in 1996.
 He was awarded many prizes, including the Praemium Imperiale for Sculpture in Tokyo in 1992 and the Lifetime Achievement Award for Sculpture in 1997.